 This case study is situated in Ghana, and the engineer in it must weigh perspectives on environmental ethics that may differ from those informed by their own (different) cultural background, as well as navigating unfamiliar workplace expectations.
 That the engineer’s own job security is also at stake may complicate decision-making.

 We’ve provided this, and other case studies, for you to use and adapt in your teaching.
-If you’re new to ethics, we have a growing library of guidance articles available to support you.
-Please take a look and give us your feedback.
+If you’re new to ethics, we have a growing library of guidance articles available to support you, and an Ethics Explorer to get you started.

 If you would like to give feedback on this or any other Engineering Ethics resource, or submit your own content, you can do so here.
 We also have a newly created community of practice that you can join, where we hope that educators will support each other, and share their success stories of teaching engineering ethics.
 You can join our Ethics Ambassadors community here.